 Sources of this revenue are from the state and federal governments.
 Revenues from programs such as Community and Development Block Grant, Highway Safety Programs, and Older Americans Act depend on availability and approval of funds for qualified city projects.
-The 2020/21 increase is largely from reimbursements from the CA Office of Emergency Services for state fire assistance along with funding from the CARES Act.
+The 2020/21 and 2021/22 increases are largely from reimbursements from the CA Office of Emergency Services for state fire assistance along with one time funding from the CARES Act and ARPA.
 Also, included in 2020/21 - 2023/24 is the SAFER grant awarded to hire 9 additional firefighters.
 Grants are usually projected at a three year average of reoccurring grants.